Israel says it has killed another high-ranking Hezbollah official in an airstrike

 Hundreds of thousands of people have been driven from their homes in Lebanon by the lastest strikes.
 The government estimates that around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets, Environment Minister Nasser Yassin told The Associated Press.

-Hezbollah has continued to fire rockets and missiles into northern Israel, but most have been intercepted or fallen in open areas, causing few casualties and only scattered damage.
+Hezbollah has continued to fire rockets and missiles into northern Israel, but most have been intercepted or fallen in open areas.
+No Israelis have been killed since the latest wave of strikes on top Hezbollah leaders began on Sept.
+20.

 Kaouk was a veteran member of Hezbollah going back to the 1980s and served as Hezbollah's military commander in southern Lebanon during the 2006 war with Israel.
 He often appeared in local media, where he would comment on politics and security developments, and he gave eulogies at the funerals of senior militants.
 The United States had announced sanctions against him in 2020.